rfdspeng/ml_ai_portfolio/notes/machine_learning/_model-selection.md

 * Should I take an umbrella tomorrow?

 * `predict_proba`: default threshold = 0.5.
 Returns conditional probability estimates - $P(y|X)$ - for each class.
 * `decision_function`: default threshold = 0.
 Returns decision scores for each class.
-Only available for some classifiers, like `LogisticRegression`.
-Represents the distance of the sample from the decision boundary - is this the raw logit/theta_T*sample?
+Represents the distance of the sample from the decision boundary.
+Only available for some classifiers, like `LogisticRegression` - in logistic regression, the decision function is equal to the dot product of the input vector with the parameter vector.

 The default threshold of 0.5 often doesn't make sense.
 For example, if there is a 45% of rain.
 Cost-sensitive learning.
 Etc.